Habitat for Humanity, Stroud, OK

 - Food: The group will be eating most meals with the community members of Stroud.

 - Extra Fun: The group has the opportunity to meet, work with, and socialize with the community members of Stroud.
-Also, the group has the opportunity to visit local landmarks around Stroud and other places such as the Oklahoma City Bombing Memorial and the Oklahoma City Zoo.
+Also, the group has the opportunity to visit local landmarks around Stroud and other places like the Oklahoma City Zoo.
 The group will be emeresed into the Stroud community with open arms.

 - Focus: Community, Hands on work, physical labor